Xiu Xiu: The Sent Down Girl: Production

 The film was shot on location in Tibet over a period of six weeks with a crew of 60.
 Joan Chen said she would smuggle film out of China almost every day of the shoot for fear that Chinese authorities might confiscate all of it if they discovered what kind of film she was making.
 This prevented her from watching playbacks and led to a rushed shooting schedule.

 Reception

 Critical reception

 On review aggregate website Rotten Tomatoes, Xiu Xiu: The Sent Down Girl has an approval rating of 96% based on 24 reviews.
 The site's critics consensus reads, "A superb first outing from debuting director Joan Chen, Xiu Xiu: The Sent Down Girl uses one person's grueling ordeal to probe a dark chapter in Chinese history."
-Andrew Sarris of The New York Observer called the film "the most devastatingly implacable indictment of Mao’s Great Cultural Revolution as is possible to imagine."
+Andrew Sarris of The New York Observer called the film "the most devastatingly implacable indictment of Mao's Great Cultural Revolution as is possible to imagine."
 Desson Howe of The Washington Post said the film's subject matter made for a difficult watch, but also commented the film is "nicely photographed, well directed and has two delicate lead performances from Lu Lu and Lopsang."
+Film critic Roger Ebert praised the film's understated dialogue, particularly highlighting the relationship between Lao Jin and Xiu Xiu as one of shared isolation and quiet suffering, likening them to "two fellow prisoners who scarcely speak the same language."